animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations-quickstart.md

-You could use *Gfsh* to create every Region and Index that your application requires, or, you could simply push the configuration meta-data already expressed when developing your Spring Data application using {data-store-name} when you run it.
+You could use *Gfsh* to create every Region and Index that your application requires, or, you could simply push the configuration meta-data already expressed when developing your Spring Data application using GemFire when you run it.

 </div>